Dawson Sarblah ready to start his next chapter

-Not only did Dawson achieve a 1,000-career point milestone, but he also broke a school record by scoring 24 points in the fourth quarter during a game against Charles Henderson in early February.
+Not only did Dawson achieve a 1,000-career point milestone, he also broke a school record by scoring 24 points against Charles Henderson in early February.
 He also made it into the 2021 ASWA 5A All-State First Team.

 “It felt so great when I accomplished that career point milestone,” Dawson said.
 “I didn’t even know I did it until after one of our games, the coach came up and told me.
 And this is something I have wanted since the 9th grade, so everyone was so excited for me when I got the news.”

 Now that Dawson is close to graduating, he says that the relationships he has built on the team is going to be one of the biggest things he will miss.

 “I have made so many friendships while on the team,” Dawson explained.
 “It’s really hard knowing I’m going to be leaving Greenville, but I know that I have to move on and try and make something of myself out in the world.”

 When asked if he has any parting message for his teammates, Dawson says he hopes they remember to follow his example.

 “I hope that I have instilled in them a good image of what it means to be on this team,” he said.
 “It’s not always about you, and I hope they now know what to expect when playing future games.”